Spaniards ask where Juan Carlos has gone after ex-king leaves country

 Juan Carlos' lawyer said on Monday the ex-king was "at the disposal" of prosecutors.
 Neither the lawyer nor the Royal House have commented on whether Juan Carlos has left Spain or where he is.
 Via his lawyer, the ex-king has repeatedly declined to comment on the corruption allegations.
 La Vanguardia said Juan Carlos, who is keeping the title of King Emeritus, left the palace on Sunday, before going to Portugal by car on Monday and flying on to the Dominican Republic.

-The former monarch plans to stay for a few weeks with a family who made their fortune in sugar plantations, before looking for a new destination, the newspaper said, without citing a source.
+The former monarch plans to stay for a few weeks with a family who made their fortune in sugar plantations, the newspaper said, without citing a source.
 The ABC newspaper also said Juan Carlos had gone to the Caribbean country.
-However El Confidencial said he was in Portugal, not far from Lisbon, and the royal palace might confirm his location later on Tuesday.
+However El Confidencial said he was in Portugal, not far from Lisbon.

-Authorities in the Dominican Republic and in Portugal's Cascais municipality said they had no news of his whereabouts.
+Authorities in the Dominican Republic and Portugal said they had no news of his whereabouts.
 While prosecutors in Geneva and Madrid are looking into offshore accounts and possible bribes, Juan Carlos is not formally under investigation in either country and so is not technically a fugitive.

 "EVADE JUSTICE"?
 Many of Spain's newspapers sought to defend the former king's achievements.

 "The disappointing ... conduct by Juan Carlos in the last years of his reign cannot make us forget his irreplaceable contribution to Spaniards' progress and freedom during close to half a century," the left-leaning El Pais said in an editorial, adding that it would be irresponsible to launch a debate on the monarchy now because Spain needs stability.
-Prime Minister Pedro Sanchez, who has not yet commented on the former king's exit, is due to give a news conference on Tuesday after the weekly cabinet meeting.
+Prime Minister Pedro Sanchez said he respected the royal household's decision.

+"Institutions should not be judged, people should be judged.
+In this case, Juan Carlos has said clearly he is at the disposal of the legal system if necessary, just like any other Spaniard," he told a news conference.
+His leftist Podemos allies took a much harsher stance, saying Juan Carlos was "trying to evade justice" and putting the future of the monarchy in question.

 ALSO READ